Insurance Coverage for Sleep Studies, Sleep Apnea and CPAP

 Unfortunately, out of pocket expenses are on the rise, but there are certain steps your doctor can take to help keep costs low.
 However, it’s important to remember that in the long run, it can cost less to make the investment in your health now than be faced with the expensive outcome of untreated sleep apnea.

 Your doctor will suggest whatever treatment option they think is best for you regardless of cost, as this is the proper standard of care.
-However, they can and should also provide alternatives to you that will help to fit your budget.
+However, they often will discuss alternatives with you including cost considerations to help ensure that treatment fits within your budget.
 For example, an at-home sleep test is going to be less expensive than staying the night at a sleep center.
 If you are a good candidate for an at-home test, this will be an option to try.

-If after a study, they have ruled out the possibility for obstructive sleep apnea (OSA), they may recommend an oral appliance to help with snoring.
-This is a less expensive treatment option than surgery to aid the upper airway.
-If you are showing mild symptoms of a sleep disorder, they may even suggest simple lifestyle changes like adopting a healthy diet or quitting smoking.
+If you are showing mild symptoms of a sleep disorder, treatment options may include lifestyle changes like adopting a healthy diet or quitting smoking.
 Both of these are low cost and free.

-If you do have OSA and require a sleep machine, your doctor will be able to recommend lower cost items and will stress the importance of compliance in order for insurance to keep paying their contribution.
+If you do have OSA and require a sleep machine, your doctor may be able to recommend lower cost items and may stress the importance of compliance in order for insurance to keep paying their contribution.

 How to Work With Your Insurance Provider